akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 # How it started
 <br />

-Summer 2016, move from Paris to Nantes.<br />
-Fall 2016, I broke my One Plus X, then bought an iPhone 7.

-> image of both phones

-And a during a late April 2017 lunch I was complaining about Google Maps which doesn't work in Nantes and that the TAN application is terrible and I told my coworkers:
+During a late April 2017 lunch I was complaining about Google Maps which doesn't work in Nantes and that the TAN application is terrible and I told my coworkers:

 ```
 (aksels)    I will code my own simple version of google